Wired Child Reclaiming Childhood in a Digital Age

 Wired Child gives you the confidence and skills you need to safely navigate your children through a rapidly shifting media landscape.
 Dr. Freed offers concrete parenting strategies that will help you create the strong family kids need and encourage their school success.
 You’ll also learn how to protect kids from destructive tech addictions, and instead guide them to use technology productively as a positive force for their future.
 More about the book

 Richard Freed, Ph.D., is a child and adolescent psychologist, author of the book Wired Child, and his insights have been featured in The New York Times, The Atlantic, The Wall Street Journal, The Washington Post, on NPR, and CNBC.
 Dr. Freed is a leading expert on Silicon Valley’s use of persuasive design (psychological manipulation) in social media, video games, and online videos and how that affects children’s health.
-He wrote the first major media article on the subject, co-wrote a recent journal article on the unethical use of persuasive design on children, and co-led a national campaign encouraging the American Psychological Association to condemn the unethical practice of psychologists employing persuasive design in consumer technologies used by kids.
+He wrote the first major media article on the subject; testified at the California State Assembly Judiciary Committee in favor of AB 2408, the Social Media Platform Duty to Children Act (Cunningham and Wicks), which limits the industry’s use of addictive algorithms; co-wrote a recent journal article on the unethical use of persuasive design on children; and co-led a national campaign encouraging the American Psychological Association to condemn the unethical practice of psychologists employing persuasive design in consumer technologies used by kids.
 Dr. Freed is also an authority on the disproportionate hurtful effects of screen/tech use on children of color and those living in low-income families.

 Dr. Freed speaks nationally to groups of parents, teachers, and health care providers.
 Receiving his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology, he is on the advisory boards of the Screen Time Action Network at Fairplay, Families Managing Media, and Wait Until 8th.
 Dr. Freed lives in Walnut Creek, California and is the father of two girls.
 Read full bio